gvwilson/thirdbit/src/fiction/eimin/index.md

 Wind-blown sand would still get into awkward places, but at least there wouldn't be piles of it.

+As usual,
-Somehow I wound up paired with Jephel.
+I wound up paired with Jephel.
 He worked steadily and without complaint, even though his bulk made him sweaty.
 When I stopped to wipe my brow he nudged me and jerked his chin at one of the stalls.